The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 - Suriname (CONCACAF)

-DR Congo and Iraq will be seeded based on their world rankings, and they’ll get a bye in the first round of matches.
-The four unseeded teams play knockout games, which will be held in Mexico.
-The winners of those matches will each play one of the seeded teams, with the two victorious nations claiming the 47th and 48th spots in the 2026 World Cup finals.
+DR Congo and Iraq were seeded based on their world rankings and received a bye in the first round of matches.
+The four unseeded teams played knockout matches in Mexico, with the winners advancing to play one of the seeded teams.
+The two victorious nations, claiming the 47th and 48th spots in the 2026 World Cup finals, were DR Congo and Iraq.

 When will the 2026 World Cup take place?